akforceda/employee-rest-api/README.md

 # employee-rest-api

-## This is an api developed using Nodejs, ExpressJs, Postgre database and deployed on Heroku cloud platform.
+## This is a simple and minimalist api developed using NodeJs, ExpressJs, Postgres database and deployed on Heroku cloud platform.

 ### Table of contents
 1. [ env ](#env)